Coleman Griffith: 1. The Psychology of Coaching (1926)

-Some of Griffith's main contributions to the field of sports psychology came from his publications The Psychology of Coaching (1926) and Psychology and Athletics (1928).
+Griffith's main contributions to the field of sports psychology, as identified by historian Christopher Green, came from his publications The Psychology of Coaching (1926) and Psychology and Athletics (1928).
 His first book, The Psychology of Coaching, was written with the main theme being that a coach must have the qualities of an athlete, physiologist, and psychologist.
 All chapters were written to be directly relevant to coaches.
 In this publication Griffith focuses on topics such as the importance of habit formation, and "Morale", which is what he described as an ideal psychological environment where athletes can adopt and grow personal and intellectual traits in relation to athletics.
 According to Griffith, Morale is the ultimate aim of athletic competition and results in successful "personality and willpower" Griffith built on his writings in the field of sports psychology through the Psychology of Athletics (1928).

 2. Psychology and Athletics (1928) and The Athletic Journal

 Griffith built on his writings in the field of sports psychology through Psychology and Athletics (1928) as well as many contributions to a journal called The Athletic Journal.
 Griffith wrote about the basic problems and psychological components of athletic performance such as skills, learning, habit, attention, vision, emotion, and reaction time.
 The Athletic Journal, a periodical founded by John L. Griffith (no relation), was aimed towards writing psychology for coaches.
 Griffith's contribution to this journal was the foundation of Psychology and Athletics.
 Griffith's Psychology of Coaching, Psychology and Athletics, and contributions to The Athletic Journal were written during his time researching at the University of Illinois.